 Early Challenges of Intelligent Automation with Financial Institutions| How to prepare for the transformation

 The early challenges have less to do with technology and more to do with upscaling the business resources to be able to model and develop the automated process solutions with limited support from IT.
-Challenges with reallocation of resources, Challenges with auditing the bots, monitoring them for quality assurance.
+Challenges with the reallocation of resources, Challenges with auditing the bots, monitoring them for quality assurance.
 Financial institutions end up looking for consulting partners to build plans to teach their internal teams to stand on their own two feet.

-If an organization could work on really understanding the RPA process, enabling their IT and Finance teams work together to reduce the risks and engage in faster execution of RPA and delivery.
+If an organization could work on really understanding the RPA process, enabling their IT and Finance teams to work together to reduce the risks and engage in faster execution of RPA and delivery.

-The Digital Workforce is part of a toolkit that should be connected with the human intelligence to really understand where the bot can be used to add more value.
+The Digital Workforce is part of a toolkit that should be connected with human intelligence to really understand where the bot can be used to add more value.
 Employees have to be trained to view bots as their co-workers and not competitors.

 Involving IT as early as in the whole execution process.
 Use the technological experience early on instead of getting stuck up and then seeking help.
 Make sure the rules are defined early-on.
-Setup metrics to measure results and know how do we know we are achieving the desired outcomes.
+Set up metrics to measure results and know-how do we know we are achieving the desired outcomes.

 The path to success means to be able to recognize what are we doing today, what are the challenges, look at what are the gaps are, identify the risk exposure while deploying IA and then we have to look at the Ideal state we are trying to get to.
-Imbibe a culture of supporting the success of this process right through.
+Imbibe culture of supporting the success of this process right through.